John Calvin: Michael Servetus (1553)

 Michael Servetus exchanged many letters with Calvin until he was denounced by Calvin and executed.

-The turning point in Calvin's fortunes occurred when Michael Servetus, a brilliant Spanish polymath who introduced the Islamic idea of pulmonary circulation to Europe, and a fugitive from ecclesiastical authorities, appeared in Geneva on 13 August 1553.
-Servetus was a fugitive on the run after he published The Restoration of Christianity (1553), Calvin scholar Bruce Gordon commented "Among its offenses were a denial of original sin and a bizarre and hardly comprehensible view of the Trinity."
+The turning point in Calvin's fortunes occurred when Michael Servetus, a Spanish physician and theologian who had described pulmonary circulation in Europe, appeared in Geneva on 13 August 1553.
+Servetus was a fugitive after publishing Christianismi Restitutio (1553), which rejected the Trinity, original sin, and predestination.

-Decades earlier, in July 1530 he disputed with Johannes Oecolampadius in Basel and was eventually expelled.
+Decades earlier, in July 1530, he disputed with Johannes Oecolampadius in Basel and was eventually expelled.
 He went to Strasbourg, where he published a pamphlet against the Trinity.
 Bucer publicly refuted it and asked Servetus to leave.
-After returning to Basel, Servetus published Two Books of Dialogues on the Trinity (Dialogorum de Trinitate libri duo) which caused a sensation among Reformers and Catholics alike.
+After returning to Basel, Servetus published Two Books of Dialogues on the Trinity (Dialogorum de Trinitate libri duo), which caused a sensation among Reformers and Catholics alike.
 When John Calvin alerted the Inquisition in Spain about this publication, an order was issued for Servetus's arrest.

 Calvin and Servetus were first brought into contact in 1546 through a common acquaintance, Jean Frellon of Lyon; they exchanged letters debating doctrine; Calvin used a pseudonym as Charles d' Espeville and Servetus used the moniker Michel de Villeneuve.
-Eventually, Calvin lost patience and refused to respond; by this time Servetus had written around thirty letters to him.
+Eventually, Calvin lost patience and refused to respond; by this time, Servetus had written around thirty letters to him.
 Calvin was particularly outraged when Servetus sent him a copy of the Institutes of the Christian Religion heavily annotated with arguments pointing to errors in the book.
-When Servetus mentioned that he would come to Geneva, "Espeville" (Calvin) wrote a letter to Farel on 13 February 1546 noting that if Servetus were to come, he would not assure him safe conduct: "for if he came, as far as my authority goes, I would not let him leave alive."
+When Servetus mentioned that he would come to Geneva, "Espeville" (Calvin) wrote a letter to Farel on 13 February 1546, noting that if Servetus were to come, he would not assure him safe conduct: "for if he came, as far as my authority goes, I would not let him leave alive."